Marnie (film): Plot

-Marion Holland flees with nearly $10,000 she stole from the company safe of her employer, Sidney Strutt, the head of a tax consulting company, whom she charmed into hiring her without references.
-Changing her appearance and identity, Marian, whose real name is Margaret "Marnie" Edgar, travels to Virginia, where she stables a horse named Forio.
+Margaret "Marnie" Edgar, posing under the identity Marion Holland, flees with nearly $10,000 that she stole from the company safe of her employer, Sidney Strutt.
+Strutt is the head of a tax consulting company, where Marnie had worked after charming him into hiring her without references.
+Mark Rutland, a wealthy widower who owns a publishing company in Philadelphia, meets with Strutt on business; he learns about the theft and recalls Marnie from a previous visit.

+Marnie travels to Virginia, where she stables a horse named Forio.
 She then visits her invalid mother, Bernice, whom she supports financially, in Baltimore.

-Mark Rutland, a wealthy widower who owns a publishing company in Philadelphia, meets with Strutt on business.
-He learns about the theft and recalls Marnie from a previous visit.
+Marnie suffers from recurring nightmares and has an intense aversion to the color red, which triggers her hysteria.

 Some months later, Marnie, posing as Mary Taylor, applies for a job at Mark's company.
-Mark hires her after recognizing her.
+Mark hires her after recognizing her, cryptically telling his co-worker why he is accepting an applicant without references that he is an "interested spectator."
 While working weekend overtime with Mark, Marnie has a panic attack during a thunderstorm.
 Mark comforts, then kisses her.
 They begin dating.
-Marnie suffers from bad dreams, and the color red can trigger an extreme emotional reaction.

-Soon after, Marnie steals money from Mark's company and flees again.
+Soon afterwards, Marnie steals money from Mark's company and flees again.
 Mark tracks her to the stable where she keeps Forio.
-He blackmails her into marrying him, much to the chagrin of Lil, the sister of Mark's late wife, who is in love with him.
+He blackmails her into marrying him, much to the chagrin of Lil, the sister of Mark's late wife Estelle, who is in love with him.
 Lil grows suspicious when she discovers Mark has spent a considerable sum since marrying Marnie.

-On their honeymoon cruise, Marnie resists Mark's desire for physical intimacy.
-Mark initially respects her wishes, but it is implied that he rapes her offscreen.
+On their honeymoon cruise, Marnie resists Mark's desire for physical intimacy, revealing that she finds sex repellent.
+Mark initially respects her wishes, and tries to woo her, but after a few nights, they quarrel over Marnie's aloofness, and it is implied that he rapes her offscreen when he persists and she freezes without consent.
 The next morning, she attempts to drown herself in the ship's swimming pool, but Mark saves her.